TCSoftInc/playwright-integration/README.md

-# Selenium integration with Test Collab
+# Playwright integration with Test Collab

-This project demonstrates how to upload your selenium test report to Test Collab, with your CI/CD pipeline.
+This project demonstrates how to upload your playwright test report to Test Collab, with your CI/CD pipeline.

 ## Prepare your Test Collab instance